sam0x17/book_io_downloader/README.md

 resumed or skipped accordingly, making this process fully idempotent when run on the same `policy_id`, assuming the ordering of assets returned by Cardano does not change.

+## Installation / Requirements

+A valid BlockFrost API key / project id is required to use the CLI application and/or the client library.
+Although the option exists to specify this manually via the `--project-id` option, _you should not do this_ unless you know what you are doing.
+Instead you should store your project id in an environment variable called `BLOCKFROST_PROJECT_ID`.
+The client library is also configured to check this environment variable when initialized via the `Client::new()` method.

+As a general rule of thumb, your BlockFrost project id should never be committed to version control or stored in a place where others could easily obtain or see it.

 ## CLI Syntax

 ```